chuckdries/message-board-lecture/README.md

     - However, we defined a "start" script, so you can also run `npm start`
     - You'll notice that our start script uses nodemon instead of node.
 Nodemon restarts our code for us, we installed it as a 'development dependency,' which you can see it's part of the 'devDependencies' section of our 'package.json'
     - You may also notice that you cannot run `nodemon` like a command.
 This is why we need to put it in our start script, because npm installed it into `node_modules`, but node_modules isn't were your computer looks for commands to run, but the start script knows to look there.
 In computer parlance, we say that nodemon is not in your `path`.

+## Email me if you have any questions:
+cpdries@asu.edu